geodynamics/aspect/cookbooks/latent-heat/doc/latent-heat.md

 To run this benchmark, we need to set up an input file that describes the situation.
 In principle, what we need to do is to describe the position and entropy change of the phase transition in addition to the previously outlined boundary and initial conditions.
-For this purpose, we use the &ldquo;latent heat&rdquo; material model that allows us to set the density change
+For this purpose, we use the "latent heat" material model that allows us to set the density change
 $\Delta\rho$ and Clapeyron slope $\gamma$ (which together determine the entropy change via $\Delta S = \gamma \frac{\Delta\rho}{\rho^2}$) as well as the depth of the phase transition as input parameters.